scikit-image/scikit-image/doc/source/user_guide/geometrical_transform.rst

 .. currentmodule:: skimage.transform

-Images being NumPy arrays (as described in the :ref:`numpy` section), cropping an image can be done with simple slicing operations.
+Images being NumPy arrays (as described in the :ref:`numpy_images` section), cropping an image can be done with simple slicing operations.
 Below we crop a 100x100 square corresponding to the top-left corner of the astronaut image.
 Note that this operation is done for all color channels (the color dimension is the last,